 Instructions

-Set the peppers aside on a plate and quickly crisp the garlic in the same pan over medium heat, adding a little more oil if necessary, letting them get golden and fragrant.
+- Make the crispy garlic.
+Set the peppers aside on a plate and quickly crisp the garlic in the same pan over medium-low heat, adding a little more oil if necessary, letting them get golden and fragrant.

+- Combine.
 Add the peppers back into the pan to warm.
-Turn heat off.
+Turn the heat off.
 Drizzle with the sesame oil, soy sauce and give a good toss.
-Platter, sprinkle generously with the Furikake Seasoning.
-Serve immediately.
-They are also fine served at room temp!
+Platter, sprinkle generously with sesame seeds or Furikake Seasoning.

 Notes